Swift Architectural Overview¶

 The Ring maintains this mapping using zones, devices, partitions, and replicas.
 Each partition in the ring is replicated, by default, 3 times across the cluster, and the locations for a partition are stored in the mapping maintained by the ring.
 The ring is also responsible for determining which devices are used for handoff in failure scenarios.

-The partitions of the ring are equally divided among all the devices in the Swift installation.
 When partitions need to be moved around (for example if a device is added to the cluster), the ring ensures that a minimum number of partitions are moved at a time, and only one replica of a partition is moved at a time.

 The ring is used by the Proxy server and several background processes (like replication).
+See The Rings for complete information on the ring.

 The Object Server is a very simple blob storage server that can store, retrieve and delete objects stored on local devices.
 Objects are stored as binary files on the filesystem with metadata stored in the file’s extended attributes (xattrs).
 This requires that the underlying filesystem choice for object servers support xattrs on files.
 Some filesystems, like ext3, have xattrs turned off by default.